Melvynx/Melvynx/README.md

 ### Hi there 👋

-I represent myself as a penguin bear 🐧🐻 and I work at QoQa.ch as otter 🦦.
+I represent myself as a penguin 🐧 and I work at QoQa.ch as otter 🦦.
 Web, mobile backend, I try to touch everything.
 I prefer the web for now.

 I am 19 years old...
-But I will be 20 in 309 days 🎉
+But I will be 20 in 308 days 🎉

 Here is my homemade daytime ☀️ counter before next year ⏱ :

-**184 day before 2022 ⏱**
+**183 day before 2022 ⏱**

 ### My skills 😛